Skip to main content

 Miyabi

-The pinnacle of Japanese craftsmanship, featuring SG2 micro-carbide powder steel and a spectacular Karlian birchwood handle.
+The pinnacle of Japanese craftsmanship, featuring SG2 micro-carbide powder steel and a spectacular Karelian birchwood handle.

 Check Price on Amazon